-Tenants are less likely to pay rent late when they are accountable to a professional property manager.
-KC property management companies have procedures in place, and they enforce the terms of the lease.
+Tenants are less likely to pay rent late when they are accountable to a professional Kansas City property manager.
+Property management companies in Kansas City and the metro area have procedures in place, and they enforce the terms of the lease.
 If you have a tenant who is not paying rent, you need to follow a consistent and reliable process to either get that rent paid or remove the tenant from your property.

 Property Management Companies Kansas City: Rent Collection